604vadym/Homework/README.md

 ## Screenshots / Demo

-To be edited in future.
+To be edited in the future.

 ## Quick Start